Iraqi war veterans meet a dolphin. Photo via Flickr user James Brooks

 A U.S. Navy marine commands this trained dolphin with hand signals.
 Photo via Wikimedia Commons

-Anyway, Russia put a stop to all that “helping kids” nonsense and now the dolphins will be utilised for battle purposes once again.
+Anyway, Russia put a stop to all that “helping kids” nonsense and now the dolphins will be utilized for battle purposes once again.

 “The Ukrainian Navy lacked the funds for such know-how, and some projects had to be shuttered,” a source at the Crimean dolphin base told RIA Novosti, a state-operated Russian media source.
 "Our experts have developed new devices, which convert the detection of objects by the dolphins' underwater sonar to a signal on an operator's monitor.”